-Management regularly assesses controls and did so most recently for our financial reporting as of December 31, 2020.
+Management regularly assesses controls and did so most recently for our financial reporting as of December 31, 2021.
 This assessment was based on criteria for effective internal control over financial reporting described in the Internal Control Integrated Framework issued by the Committee of Sponsoring Organizations (COSO) of the Treadway Commission.
-Based on this assessment, management has concluded that our internal control over financial reporting was not effective as of December 31, 2020 due to the lack of segregation of duties resulting from our small size.
+Based on this assessment, management has concluded that our internal control over financial reporting was not effective as of December 31, 2021 due to the lack of segregation of duties resulting from our small size.
 In addition, due to the lack of segregation of duties and limited resources, the Company has a small accounting staff to prepare and review its financial statements.
-This issue has risen to a material weakness for the year ended December 31, 2020.

-In light of the material weakness, we performed additional analyses and procedures in order to conclude that our consolidated financial statements for the year ended December 31, 2020 included in this Annual Report on Form 10-K were fairly stated in accordance with US GAAP.
-Accordingly, management believes that despite our material weakness, our consolidated financial statements for the year ended December 31, 2020 are fairly stated, in all material respects, in accordance with US GAAP.
+In light of the material weakness, we performed additional analyses and procedures in order to conclude that our consolidated financial statements for the year ended December 31, 2021 included in this Annual Report on Form 10-K were fairly stated in accordance with US GAAP.
+Accordingly, management believes that despite our material weakness, our consolidated financial statements for the year ended December 31, 2021 are fairly stated, in all material respects, in accordance with US GAAP.